PetukkaS/petukkas.github.io/docs/03_placeholder/placeholder_subfolder_01/placeholder_page.md

 ---
-title: Yliopistofysiikka aihe 02
+title: Placeholder title
 layout: default
-parent: Yliopistofysiikka aihepiiri 01
+parent: Subfolder
+grand_parent: Placeholder
 katex: true
 ---

-Toinen yliopistofysiikan aihe.
+Esimerkkisivu

 This is an example of inline \\(\LaTeX\\).
 The following is Stokes' theorem in a `displaymath` environment: \$$\int_{\partial \Omega} \omega = \int_{\Omega} d\omega\$$